PumasAI-Labs/NLME-Model/docs/index.md

     - individual coefficients and statistical transformations with `@pre`
     - model dynamics with `@dynamics`
     - error models with `@derived`
-- perform estimation with `fit` and accounting for:
+- perform an estimation with `fit` and accounting for:
     - different estimation methods such as `FOCE` and `LaplaceI`
     - fixed parameters values
 - calculate confidence intervals with `infer` by using: